NexPlayer/Android-SDK/AWSMediaServices-NexPlayer.md

 In the previous section you created a static video asset using AWS Elemental MediaConvert.
-You created a new S3 bucket which hosted your input video file and your output Mpeg Dash manifest.
+You created a new S3 bucket which hosted your input video file and your output MPEG-DASH manifest.

 In this section, you will use AWS Elemental MediaConvert to create an HLS stream from the same input video file.
-You will then learn how to use AWS Elemental MediaPackage to package and stream avideo file with an automatic CloudFront distribution.
+You will then learn how to use AWS Elemental MediaPackage to package and stream a video file with an automatic CloudFront distribution.

 We will be utilizing this VOD Static File flow: